fabiograsso/okta-lab-workloads/README.md

 | One branch | `ref` | `refs/heads/main` | Restricts access to workflow runs from the `main` branch |
 | One workflow subject | `sub` | `repo:xyz/okta-lab-workloads:ref:refs/heads/main` | Combines repository and branch in one claim |

-For a simple lab it's okt the default claim of `repository_owner EQUALS xyz`, which allows any workflow from any repository owned by `xyz`.
+For a simple lab, the default claim `repository_owner EQUALS xyz` is acceptable, but it allows any workflow from any repository owned by `xyz`.
 For better security, add the `repository` claim to restrict to a specific repository, and optionally the `ref` claim to restrict to a specific branch.
 The most secure option is to use the full `sub` claim, which combines repo and branch in one claim and cannot be bypassed by token manipulation.

 After creation, the connection starts in **Draft**.
 A Security Admin must activate it before the workflow can authenticate successfully.